Virgin Gorda

-Virgin Gorda (/'v3rdZ@n 'gOrd@/) is the third-largest (after Tortola and Anegada) and second-most populous island of the British Virgin Islands (BVI).
+Virgin Gorda (/'v3rdZɪn 'gOrd@/) is the third-largest (after Tortola and Anegada) and second-most populous island of the British Virgin Islands (BVI).

 Geography

 Located at about 18 degrees, 30 minutes North, and 64 degrees, 30 minutes West, it covers an area of about 8 sqmi.

 The main commercial and residential area is Spanish Town on the southwestern part of the island.